newgrp/advent-of-koka/README.md

 ## Update

 I've made the foolish mistake of having a life during the holidays, and I'm no longer able to dedicate enough time to solve these as they come out.
 I may sporadically solve a problem or two, but I make no commitments.

+## Update 2

+I've decided to finish up some library work and attempt this again for 2023.
+However, unlike in 2022, I will make no attempt to keep up with the release of new problems.
+Instead, I'm only going to solve problems when and while I'm enjoying it.